 It’s Monday and I could use a

-I do love a good margarita, but rarely order them because they’re usually made with a mix and loaded with calories and sugar.
+While I do love a good margarita I rarely order them, because they’re usually made with a mix and loaded with calories and sugar.
 Not worth it to me, unless I’m on vacay in Mexico or something along those lines.
-What happens in Mexico stays in Mexico.
+What happens in Mexico stays in Mexico, right?!

-Anyhow, given my taste for margaritas and the fact that Cinco de Mayo is next week I thought a tequila cocktail would brighten up your Monday.
+Given my taste for margaritas and the fact that Cinco de Mayo is this week I thought a tequila cocktail would brighten up your Monday.

 For the basic recipe all you need is fresh grapefruit juice, tequila and a splash of lime.
-It’s really that simple and there’s no need for added sweetener because grapefruit juice from pink or red grapefruit offers plenty of sweetness.
+But I love to add sparkling water for bubbles.

 I have to thank Nicole for introducing me to the grapefruit and tequila combo.
 Last summer we were eating at Nopalito in San Fran and she mentioned that the Paloma was her favorite drink at the moment.
 I tried it, loved it and it quickly became my favorite drink too.